Grand-Bassam

 Load mapCommunity Reviews

-USA - 19-Nov-19 -Grand Bassam is a beach town about 45 minutes away from Abidjan.
+Grand Bassam is a beach town about 45 minutes away from Abidjan.
 Its UNESCO status comes from the fact that it was a French colonial capital for a few years in the late 1800s.
 The capital was moved inland soon after it was established due to an outbreak of yellow fever, leaving behind a cluster of French colonial buildings that still remain today.
-Most of the site is on a barrier island.
+Most of the site is on a barrier island/isthmus, which is walkable via a bridge from the modern town.
+The part on the isthmus is still sparsely inhabited, but has the eerie feeling of a ghost town due to the number of abandoned buildings.
 There was significant flooding in Grand Bassam in October 2019.
 When I visited in mid-November, the water levels were still high on the inland side, but water had cleared from the streets and there were few signs of damage.

 As is a theme with some of the sites in Africa, I wish there was better upkeep and more information online.
 Although a few key buildings (like the costume museum in the former governor's palace) have been preserved, many of the buildings were deteriorating and some were abandoned.
 The upside is that there certainly were not a lot of tourists, and there seemed to be no tourist infrastructure when we went.
 But it was safe and easy to walk around.
 We wandered around for a few hours, gave a boy a tip to show us around one of the abandoned buildings, found one of the few restaurants for lunch, and then headed to one of the beachfront hotels for a drink by the water.
 All in all, a successful day, and an easy trip.

-Logistics: I was slightly concerned about planning the trip, because I wasn't able to find a lot of information online, but getting there proved to be exceedingly easy.
+Logistics: I wasn't able to find a lot of information online about Grand Bassam when planning the trip, but getting there proved to be quite easy.
 We did this as a day trip from Abidjan.
 We had no problems finding a taxi to take us there from Abidjan or finding a return taxi to take us back.
 We paid 10,000 XOF (about $17 USD) there and 12,000 (about $20 USD) to return, which seemed like a fair price.
-(The hotel doorman tried to get us to pay 40,000 XOF, which seemed ridiculous, and proved to be, considering that the first cab driver we found on the street offered 10,000 XOF.
-We got dropped off at the main traffic circle in Grand Bassam, and it was about a ten minute walk to the lighthouse, and then another ten minute walk to the island where most of the colonial buildings are located.
+(The hotel doorman tried to get us to pay 40,000 XOF, which seemed ridiculous, and proved to be, considering that the first cab driver we found on the street offered 10,000 XOF).
+We got dropped off at the main traffic circle in Grand Bassam, and it was about a ten minute walk to the lighthouse, and then another ten minute walk to the isthmus where most of the colonial buildings are located.

 Site Info